varigit/pyvar/sphinx/index.rst

 The Variscite Python Package as known as `pyvar`_ is a set of high-level abstractions that allows any user to develop its own applications regarding Machine Learning, multimedia, and more.
-This page also contains posts, tutorials, and quick source code samples.
+This page also contains posts, tutorials, and quick source code examples to help in your development.

 .. _pyvar: https://pypi.org/project/pyvar/